composable-com/composable-ui/docs/docs/build_and_deploy/deploy_aws.md

 ## Create a new AWS Amplify app
 - Sign into your AWS console
 - Go to the  AWS Amplify service.
 It can be found by searching for "AWS Amplify" in the search bar.
-- Once in the AWS Ampliy dashboard, click on `Create new app`.
+- Once in the AWS Amplify dashboard, click on `Create new app`.

 ### Configure the new app
-- Select `Github` as the Git provider, and click `Next`.
+- Select `GitHub` as the Git provider, and click `Next`.
 - Select your Composable UI repository from the `Select a repository` search bar.
-   - Note: You may need to click on the `Update Github permissions` button to authorize AWS access to your desired github organization and specific github repository.
+   - Note: You may need to click on the `Update GitHub permissions` button to authorize AWS access to your desired github organization and specific github repository.
 - In `Select a branch`, select `main`.
 - Select the `My app is a monorepo` checkbox.
 - Set the `Monorepo root directory` to `composable-ui`.
-- Click 'Next'
+- Click `Next`

 On the `App settings` screen:
 - Click `Edit YML file`, and paste the below yml file into the editor, then click `Save`: